 If English is not your first language we advise that you have your manuscript professionally edited prior to submission.

 The title page must list the full title, names, academic or professional affiliations and complete addresses of all authors.
 In case of multiple authors of one article, all authors should be displayed on a new line, followed by organization details, separated by commas.
 A brief autobiographical note may be supplied.
 The name and address of the author to whom correspondence may be sent should be indicated, including an e-mail address which may be displayed publicly.

 As a guide, the main title should consist of eight words or less.
 Notes are not allowed in the title, biography or any of the subtitles.
 Subtitles must be short and clearly defined.
 Only the first word of each subtitle should be capitalised (i.e. 'setence case').

 A structured summary of about 100 to 200 words should be included with the manuscript together with 3-6 key words (lowercase) which encapsulate the principal subjects covered by the paper which will be used for indexing.
 The summary should be understandable to readers who have not read the rest of the paper.
 It should not contain any citations of other published work.

 Final submission and copyright

 Once accepted for publication, the final version of the paper must be provided.
-A completed and signed copyright form, which can be downloaded in pdf format here, must accompany each paper.
-Articles published in the Utrecht Law Review are licensed under a Creative Commons Attribution 3.0 Unported License.
+A completed and signed copyright form must accompany each paper.
+Articles published in the Utrecht Law Review are licensed under a Creative Commons Attribution 4.0 License.

 By signing the form the author states to accept the copyright notice of Utrecht Law Review.
 The copyright notice for authors (see below) is also included in the copyright acceptance form.